wedeling/TAU_EZ/README.md

 ## Reproduction of main results

+### Dependencies

 In order to reproduce the probability density functions of the reduced training data (Section 3.2) run:

 *python tau_ez_ocean.py ./inputs/training.json*

+This generate the training data in the ./samples directory, which can be visualized with:

+*python ....*

+Likewise, the T2 and T3 results can be reproced with

+*python tau_ez_ocean.py ./inputs/T2.json* or
+*python tau_ez_ocean.py ./inputs/T3.json*